 - Time control: Setting different temperatures for different times (such as having a cooler house at night) or different days (for example, keeping it on longer at the weekend).

 - Zone control: Varying the temperature between rooms – useful if you have a spare room, for example.
 When choosing new controls, think about how much you want to spend.

 Think about how much control you want - do you want something you can adjust often, or would you rather set up a system and leave it?

 The results from our user tests are included in the following links.

 Programmers control the boiler.
 You can turn the boiler on or off, or have it follow a programme you’ve set on a timer.

 Thermostats let you choose what temperature you want your house to be.
 They will only work when the boiler is switched on.
 There are a few different kinds:

 TRVs (thermostatic radiator valves) attach to radiators.
 You set your chosen temperature and they meet it by controlling how much hot water gets into the radiator.

 Room thermostats attach to the wall.
 You set your chosen temperature, and the thermostat tells the boiler to turn on or off to meet it.

 Programmable thermostats act like a room thermostat, but also let you programme temperature settings by time and day.
-We also reviewed a thermostat you can control online, from a computer or by using your smartphone or tablet.

 Test results: what we found